priyanshujain/loqal-api/roadmap.md

 - Replace all uid or u_id type reponse keys
 - Email verification mandatory on Merchant APIs and consumer payment APIs
+- Add conditions for disabled merchant/ user
+- Build feature for disabling a user account on admin

 ## Medium term